 For starters, it comes with an incredible 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 when you redeem through Chase Ultimate Rewards®.

 In addition, you’ll also earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining, 2X points on all other travel purchases, plus more.
 I know I could rack up some serious points just in those two categories alone.
-But, you’ll also earn one point per dollar spent for all other purchases.
+But, you’ll also earn 1 point per dollar spent on all other purchases.

 Earn with partners